Wills, Trusts & Probate

 Choose Your Healthcare Agent Carefully

-Regularly Review and Update Your Directive
+Review and Update Your Directive Regularly

 Communicate Your Wishes with Family

-Situations When Healthcare Directives Are Especially Important
+Common Situations When a Healthcare Directive Is Especially Important

 Chronic or Terminal Illness